Serbo-Croatian grammar: Verbs

 Like those of other Slavic languages, Serbo-Croatian verbs have a property of aspect: the perfective and the imperfective.
 Perfective indicates an action that is completed or sudden, while the imperfective denotes continuous, repeated, or habitual action.
 Aspect compensates for a relative lack of tenses compared with e.g. Germanic or Romance languages: the verb already contains the information whether the action is completed or lasting, so there is no general distinction between continuous and perfect tenses.

 Slavic verbs in general are characterized by a relatively low number of stems, from which a wide variety of meanings is achieved by prefixation.

 Tense

-The indicative has seven tenses: present, past, futures I and II, pluperfect, aorist and imperfect.
-The latter two are not used often in daily speech (more often in Bosnia and Herzegovina than in Croatia and Serbia), especially the imperfect.
-The present, aorist, and imperfect are formed through inflection, and the other tenses are periphrastic: